 Seville orange preserve laced with chillies and tempered spices

 Not many fruits can withstand such a strong line-up of spices and chilli heat, but the bitterness of the oranges remains even after marinating and the addition of the tempered spices.
 The asafoetida adds a fragrant ripe mango note to the pickle and the heat is held back (ever so slightly) by the chorus of spices.
-Best left to its own devices for two weeks before enjoying.
+Best left to its own devices for 2 weeks before enjoying.

 8 Seville oranges (around 550g)